Abciximab Side Effects

 Applies to abciximab: intravenous solution

-Check with your doctor immediately if any of the following side effects occur while taking abciximab:More common
+You should check with your doctor immediately if any of these side effects occur when taking abciximab:More common

 - blurred vision; confusion; dizziness, faintness, or lightheadedness when getting up from a lying or sitting position suddenly; sweating; unusual tiredness or weakness